Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Marked surfaces with mixed punctures vortices

 \subsection{Cluster-ish combinatorics for MSx}

 \paragraph{\textbf{Signed triangulations of MSx}}\

 A \emph{signed triangulation} $\xT$ of a MSx $\surfx$ consists of an (ideal) triangulation $\RT$ of MSp $\surfp$ with a \emph{sign}

 The set of signs can be identified with $\ZZv$.
-Two signed triangulations $\xT_1=(\RT_1,\epsilon_1)$ and $\xT_2=(\RT_2,\epsilon_2)$ are equivalent if \begin{itemize} \item $\RT_1=\RT_2$ and \item $\epsilon_1(V)=\epsilon_2(V)$, for any vortex $V$ that is nott in a self-folded triangle. \end{itemize} Namely, we have the (local) equivalence shown in \Cref{fig:equiv}.
-In other words, the sign at a vortex which is in a self-folded triangulation can be chosen to be arbitrary without changing the equivalent class of signed triangulation.
+Two signed triangulations $\xT_1=(\RT_1,\epsilon_1)$ and $\xT_2=(\RT_2,\epsilon_2)$ are equivalent if \begin{itemize} \item $\RT_1=\RT_2$ and \item $\epsilon_1(V)=\epsilon_2(V)$, for any vortex $V$ that is not in a self-folded triangle. \end{itemize} Namely, we have the (local) equivalence shown in \Cref{fig:equiv}.
+In other words, the sign at a vortex which is in a self-folded triangulation can be chosen arbitrarily without changing the equivalent class of the signed triangulation.

 There is a forward flip between signed triangulations $\mu^\sharp\colon \xT_1\to\xT_2$ if one can choose the (representatives of) signs $\epsilon_1=\epsilon_2$, such that there is a usual forward flip between the corresponding triangulations $\mu^\sharp\colon \RT_1\to\RT_2$ or there is a forward L-flip between the corresponding triangulations, where the corresponding isolated puncture is not a vortex.
 For more details, cf. \cite{FST}.
-Then we have the corresponding notation of (oriented) cluster-ish exchange graph $\EG(\surfx)$ for MSx.
+Then we have the corresponding notation of (oriented) cluster-ish exchange graph $\FG^\pm(\surfx)$ for MSx.

-Alternatively/concretely, $\EG(\surfx)$ can be constructed as follows.
-Note that when we write $\kui$ instead of $\vortex$, we mean there is no $\ZZ/_2$-symmetry (i.e. signs) attached. \begin{itemize} \item Denote by $\FG(\surfk)$ the flip graph for $\surfk$, which is a subgraph of $\FG(\surfp)$, by deleting L-flips where the corresponding enclosed puncture is in fact a vortex. \item For each sign $\epsilon\in\ZZv$, take a copy $\FG^\epsilon(\surfk)=\FG(\surfk)\times\{\epsilon\}$. \item We take the union of $\FG^\epsilon(\surfk)$, for all $\epsilon\in\ZZv$, and identify vertices/edges by the equivalent relation $\sim$ above. \end{itemize} So we have
+Alternatively/concretely, $\FG^\pm(\surfx)$ can be constructed as follows.
+Note that when we write $\kui$ instead of $\vortex$, we mean there is no $\ZZ_2$-symmetry (i.e. signs) attached. \begin{itemize} \item Denote by $\FG(\surfk)$ the flip graph for $\surfk$, which is a subgraph of $\FG(\surfp)$, by deleting L-flips where the corresponding enclosed puncture is in fact a vortex. \item For each sign $\epsilon\in\ZZv$, take a copy $\FG^\epsilon(\surfk)=\FG(\surfk)\times\{\epsilon\}$. \item We take the union of $\FG^\epsilon(\surfk)$, for all $\epsilon\in\ZZv$, and identify vertices/edges by the equivalent relation $\sim$ above. \end{itemize} So we have

-There is also an unoriented version of $\FG(\surfx)$, which can be obtained from it by deleting all loop edges and replacing each 2-cycle with an unoriented edge.
+There is also an unoriented version of $\FG^\pm(\surfx)$, which can be obtained from it by deleting all loop edges and replacing each 2-cycle with an unoriented edge.
 Equivalently, one has

 For instance, the left picture of \Cref{fig:op-tri} shows the building process of $\FG(\surfv)$ for a once-puncture triangle with $\vortex=\sun$.
-When $\vortex=\sun$, we have $\FG(\surfv)=\CEG(\surfp)$ and $\uEG(\surfv)=\uCEG(\surfp)$ are the oriented and unoriented cluster exchange graph associated to $\surfp$ respectively.
+When $\vortex=\sun$, we have $\FG^\pm(\surfv)=\CEG(\surfp)$ and $\uEG^\pm(\surfv)=\uCEG(\surfp)$ are the oriented and unoriented cluster exchange graph associated to $\surfp$ respectively.

 Building on \Cref{thm:H}, we have the following result as a variation of \Cref{thm:H}, using the same proof of \cite[Thm.10.2]{FST}.